anddimario/interstellar-js/README.md

 # INTERSTELLAR
-HTTP server that exec cmd and use redis to host/url mapping, started to test [gravity-lang](https://marcobambini.github.io/gravity/) as server language, then the idea is evolved.
+HTTP server that exec code and use redis to host/url mapping, started to test [gravity-lang](https://marcobambini.github.io/gravity/) as server language, then the idea is evolved.
 You can use middleware feature as chain of functions.
 Tested with: golang, gravity, rust and php.
 It's an experiment to define a flexible microservices proxy.
 Microservices run as commands and are in files, so you can use flexible language, no needs hot reload, share middleware from different project, easy deploy.

 ### Features
 - multiple languages backend
 - middlewares (different languages too)
+- code stored in redis
 - not reload for new codes
 - status health check
 - maintenance mode for single route